project-march/ProjectMarch/doc/useful_ros_tools/robot_model.rst

 ===========

 This tutorial lists the main components that allow you to visualize a robot model.
-As the official documentation is sufficient, we will only provide a brief description of each component.
+As the official documentation of these components is sufficient, we will only provide a brief description of each component.

 tf2
 ^^^